Part 1 Legislative Background

 Supplementary Welfare Allowance

-Note 1: Certain restrictions apply to One-Parent Family Payments.
+Note 1: One-Parent Family Payment.

 Note 2: A person is disqualified from claiming JA in his/her own right if s/he left school or completed the Leaving Certificate less than 3 months previously.
 The disqualification is repeated if the student re-sits the Leaving Certificate exam on a subsequent occasion, and IQC can be awarded again for this period.